Simple and Very Healthy Food. Nuts.

 Hazelnuts

 The hazelnut is native to temperate regions of Europe and Asia.
 Hazelnuts have been known as a food and medicinal plant since ancient times.
 Over the centuries, numerous varieties have been developed.
 Later, hazelnuts spread throughout the world.
 Hazelnuts are not only delicious but also extremely healthy.
 Rich in vitamins, minerals, and unsaturated fatty acids.
-The scientific community has agreed that about 1 ounce / 25-30g is the ideal amount for a long and healthy life.
+The scientific community has agreed that about 1 ounce / 25-30g is ideal for a long and healthy life.
 About one handful or 1 ounce / 28 grams contains 178 calories, 17 grams of fat, 4 grams of protein, and 5 grams of carbohydrates.

 Walnuts